 How to check if you need to submit LPG KYC form

 If you have more than one LPG connection, you should submit your KYC form.
-However, you can make a check if you actually need to submit the form or not.
+However, you can make a check if you need to submit the form or not.
 Most of the LPG Suppliers have a website (through GAS TRANSPARENCY PORTAL) where this information can be validated.

-Go to your respective suppliers website and look for a link or search form which says “Multiple Connection.
+Go to your respective supplier’s website.
+Look for a link or search form which says Check if you need KYC.
 You will need to search according to your consumer no or check out the transparency report where names of customers who need to fill in the KYC form are listed.

-What is Know your customer (KYC):
+What is Know your customer (KYC)

-According to the government:
+According to the government